Gary Ruvkun

 AS: One nice thing about you is that you took this career break between an undergraduate and a graduate, and going to grad school.
 You just went travelling, planting trees.
 It’s nice for people, it’s not nonstop, you can take time to reflect.

-GR: Oh yeah, and that was an era where this linear path to career, career, career, was sort of not the norm.
+GR: Oh yes, and that was an era where this linear path to career, career, career, was sort of not the norm.
 Although I wouldn’t advocate it for everybody because there was a lot of carnage in the process in my generation.
-But yeah, for me, I lived in my van for a year in the mountains of Oregon, planting trees and then traveled all through Latin America.
+But yes, for me, I lived in my van for a year in the mountains of Oregon, planting trees and then traveled all through Latin America.
 I think one of the things is that I had a lot of stories to tell.
 You know it helps to have entertaining stories.
 I think for people coming to my lab, this is like a different experience talking to me.

 AS: Let me finish by asking how much you think it made a difference training with the right people?
 Because when you did your postdoc training with Wally Gilbert and Bob Horvitz.

-GR: Yeah, they were super important.
+GR: Yes, they were super important.

 AS: How much did they teach you if you like just to keep your eyes open for important questions.
 I suppose that might be the key?

 GR: Well, these are role models for how to be a scientist and how to think about big problems.
 I was inspired by them and even by people I didn’t know, people I would see in the hallways.
-As an undergrad I studied physics at Berkley, and I was surrounded by these mythic physicists who were so important.
+As an undergrad I studied physics at Berkeley, and I was surrounded by these mythic physicists who were so important.
 It’s a sea-change that you don’t expect coming right out of high school and all of a sudden you’re seeing people at the top of their game and it’s all they think about.

 AS: What an amazing introduction to science, extraordinary.
 Thank you so much Gary.